google/WebFundamentals/src/site/_en/fundamentals/performance/critical-rendering-path/render-tree-construction.markdown

 Let's do a quick recap of all the steps the browser went through:

-1. Process HTML markup and build the DOM tree
+1. Process HTML markup and build the DOM tree.
-1. Process CSS markup and build the CSSOM tree
+1. Process CSS markup and build the CSSOM tree.
-1. Combine the DOM and CSSOM into a render tree
+1. Combine the DOM and CSSOM into a render tree.
-1. Run layout on the render tree to compute geometry of each node
+1. Run layout on the render tree to compute geometry of each node.
-1. Paint the individual nodes to the screen
+1. Paint the individual nodes to the screen.

 Our demo page may look very simple, but it requires quite a bit of work!
 Care to guess what would happen if the DOM, or CSSOM is modified?
 We would have to repeat the same process over again to figure out which pixels need to be re-rendered on the screen.